-- systems designed to help reduce the chances of your motorhome being stolen;
+- systems designed to reduce the chances of your motorhome being stolen; and

-- those that are aimed at helping to reduce unauthorised entry and the subsequent theft of the contents, fixtures or fittings of your vehicle.
+- measures that are aimed at helping to reduce unauthorised entry and the subsequent theft of the contents, fixtures, or fittings of your vehicle.

 Reducing the risks of vehicle theft

-Typically, your motorhome will come with some forms of inherent security built in.
+Typically, your motorhome will come with some forms of integrated security from the point of manufacture.

-The first and most obvious of those is usually whatever system the manufacturer uses in order to stop unauthorised ignition of the engine.
-Even today, that remains largely through keys but there are also increasing numbers of electronic security systems in place requiring some form of contact technology or a PIN number to be inserted.
+The first and most obvious of those is usually whatever system the manufacturer uses to stop the unauthorised ignition of the engine.
+Even in today’s technologically advanced age, a physical key remains the most often used device.
+But there are also increasing numbers of electronic security systems in place, and these require some form of contact technology or a PIN number to be inserted.